KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/templatemethod/README.md

 ![Test](../../../../../../../doc/patterns/images/template_method_cn.png)

 In the defined scenario we assume that the String Codec has some general code.
 Thus there is an abstract base class _AbstractTemplateMethodStringCodec_ with this common logic.
-The encryption and decryption shall happen in concrete subclasses, `encode`, `decode` as well as `checkValid` are _Template Method_s.
+The encryption and decryption shall happen in concrete subclasses, `encode`, `decode` as well as `checkValid` are _Template Methods_.
 The _ExampleTemplateMethodStringCodec_ is currently the only concrete implementation.

 You can see this depicted below on the left side.

 ![Test](../../../../../../../doc/patterns/images/template_method_cx.png)

 There is a more interesting example of _Template Method_ in the `util`-package.
 You can see the _AbstractConsoleServer_ with its subclasses above on the right side.
 I use external processes in some pattern examples to make them a little more interesting.
-The _AbstractConsoleServer_ only provides basic functionality and declares _Template Method_s for the remaining logic.
+The _AbstractConsoleServer_ only provides basic functionality and declares _Template Methods_ for the remaining logic.
 The same is true for the _AbstractThreadedSocketServer_ which adds the magic of threading.
-Finally, the _EchoServer_ is a concrete subclass that implements the remaining _Template Method_s to be functional.
+Finally, the _EchoServer_ is a concrete subclass that implements the remaining _Template Methods_ to be functional.

 ## Try it out!